What is the Cloud Solution Provider program?

 Indirect model requirements

-- An active membership in the Microsoft Cloud Partner Program and PartnerID for the location you want to sell in
+- An active membership in the Microsoft AI Cloud Partner Program and PartnerID for the location you want to sell in

 - The ability to sign legal agreements on behalf of your organization

 - A relationship with an official Microsoft indirect provider in the CSP program

 In the direct-bill model, partners purchase Microsoft products and subscriptions directly from Microsoft and sell them directly to their customers through their in-house sales staff.
 Partners who already operate with, or are willing to develop, the appropriate sales, billing, and support infrastructure can choose the direct model.

 The direct-bill model requires partners to sell to, bill, manage, and support their customers autonomously.

 Direct-bill status does not guarantee that the partner will have an assigned Microsoft account manager.